GoTolstoy/tolstoy-toly-kb/products/play/product/user-flows/available-integrations-in-tolstoy.md

   - Each tile includes:
     - The name and logo of the platform (e.g., Wix, BigCommerce).
     - A brief description of the integration benefit, emphasizing the value and use cases of connecting it to Tolstoy’s service.
-    - A ""Connect"" button, likely to initiate the integration process.
+    - A "Connect" button, likely to initiate the integration process.
 There are various connection processes; some only include API/app key, and others require signup to the integrated platform.
-    - A ""Show me how"" link to a help article, providing detailed instructions for setting up the integration.
+    - A "Show me how" link to a help article, providing detailed instructions for setting up the integration.
   - The design uses icons, clear typography, and a mix of colors to visually separate each platform and guide the user through the process of integrating their video content and data with various service providers.

   - **Screenshot of Integration Page**: [Screenshot](https://app.gotolstoy.com/integrations)

     ![Screenshot 2024-04-28 at 12.21.59.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/0548034f-b37a-4e7d-8430-4cbbccc72b60/cf7c443e-2dfc-4425-bea4-1000c2fc47f2/Screenshot_2024-04-28_at_12.21.59.png)"